slowli/arithmetic-parser/eval/README.md

 real-valued arithmetic), even if this comes at the cost of rendering the interpreter unusable for other grammars.
 Universality is explicitly not the design goal.

-The interpreter is quite slow – 1–2 orders of magnitude slower than native floating-point arithmetic.
+The interpreter is quite slow – 1–2 orders of magnitude slower than native arithmetic.

 ## Usage